dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-ef-5-using-mvc-4/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 > ## Acknowledgments
 >
 > See the last tutorial in the series for [acknowledgments and a note about VB](advanced-entity-framework-scenarios-for-an-mvc-web-application.md#acknowledgments).
->
-> ## Original version of the tutorial
->
-> The original version of the tutorial is available in the [EF 4.1 / MVC 3 e-book](https://social.technet.microsoft.com/wiki/contents/articles/11608.e-book-gallery-for-microsoft-technologies.aspx#GettingStartedwiththeEntityFramework4.1usingASP.NETMVC).

 ## The Contoso University Web Application